Informix: Other products

 Obsolete and non-IBM Informix heritage products can run via emulation on modern hardware.

 Training and certification

 IBM Training includes a complete set of core Data Servers Training courses that apply to Informix.
 These courses delve into many essential Informix concepts, from fundamentals to advanced SQL topics.

 As part of IBM's Academic Initiative, IBM is offering Informix software, documentation and training to higher education institutions worldwide through its new Informix on Campus program.
 IBM is offering an inclusive package of Informix materials to college faculty called "Informix In a Box", which offers hands-on labs and PowerPoints to use in lessons, recorded training for teachers, DVDs with class material and VMware virtual appliance images, as well as T-shirts for students.

+HCL Informix training is provided by Actian, the Data & Analytics division of HCLSoftware, who is in charge of commercializing this product line within the group.
+Actian provides HCL Informix learning courses through Actian Academy and Actian Partner Academy, which also has a HCL Informix® 14.10 Certification.

 Users groups

 Users groups remain active in Belgium, Croatia, France, Germany, the United States, and many other countries.
 The IIUG (International Informix Users Group) acts as a federation of those user groups and provides numerous services to its members.